 - Giving priority to investigating and treating patients on the basis of clinical need and the effectiveness of the proposed investigations or treatment

-- Placing the interests and wellbeing of the child or young person first
+- Placing the interests and well-being of the child or young person first

 - Doctors have a duty to make the care of patients their first concern and to practise medicine safely and effectively.
 They must be honest, ethical and trustworthy